Pumpkin Life Cycle Worksheets (Free Printable)

 We have created this informative pumpkin life cycle worksheet and printable to help you teach your kids about the pumpkin life cycle.

-Do you know how a pumpkin grows?
-It starts as a small seed, and then over time, it becomes a big pumpkin!
-This process from seed to harvest is an amazing one, and we will discuss some fun facts about pumpkins along the way!
+This process, from seed to harvest, is truly remarkable, and we will share some interesting facts about pumpkins along the way!
 So sit back, relax, and enjoy this journey through the life cycle of a pumpkin.

 The first step in a pumpkin’s life cycle is planting the seed.
 This usually happens in late May or early June.
 After the seed is planted, it will take about two weeks for it to germinate and sprout.
-Once the seed has sprouted, the pumpkin plant will start to grow!
-The plant will continue to grow throughout the summer, and by fall it will be ready to harvest.

-Pumpkins are typically harvested in October, just in time for Halloween!
-After they are picked, the pumpkins are brought to a farm where they are cleaned and sorted.
 From there, they are either sent to a grocery store or sold at a farmer’s market.
 And finally, they end up on your doorstep or at your local pumpkin patch!

 What are the Parts of a Pumpkin?

-Is Pumpkin a Fruit or Vegetable?
+Is Pumpkin a Fruit or a Vegetable?

 Pumpkin is a fruit, but it’s also considered by many to be a vegetable.

-It can be used in baking to make bread and muffins.
-It’s also great for making pie filling or soup base with its rich flavor that will give you an autumn taste without all the sugar added into your diet which makes it healthy too 😉
+It’s also great for making pie filling or soup base with its rich flavor that will give you an autumn taste without all the sugar added into your diet, which makes it healthy too 😉

-It has vitamins A and C as well as potassium which can help regulate blood pressure levels in people who have diabetes or are on medication for this purpose!
-So if you’re looking into eating healthier this fall season consider adding more pumpkin dishes to your diet
+It contains vitamins A and C, as well as potassium, which can help regulate blood pressure levels in individuals with diabetes or those taking medication for this purpose.

 Pumpkin Life Cycle Craft and Free Pumpkin Printable